-By the 1920s, the ancient accusation against the Jews of murdering god (they condemned Christ, according to the "New Testament", but the Romans crucified him) could be absolved either by the Jews, or Christians themselves, finally accepting Christ's famous forgiveness or, conversely, scientific rationalism.
+By the 1920s, the ancient accusation against the Jews of murdering god (they condemned Christ, according to the "New Testament", which also notes that the Romans actually crucified him) could be absolved either by the Jews, or by Christians themselves, by finally adopting Christ's famous forgiveness or, conversely, scientific rationalism.
 Meanwhile, the medieval calumny of Jews killing Christian children to make Passover matzo, the notorious Eastern European “blood libel,” had long since passed its statute of credulity limitations. ("Wouldn’t blood turn white matzo red?
 Cannibalism, really?!?")
 Indeed, the last Blood Libel, known as the "Beilis Affair" for its defendant, Menahem Mendel Beilis, was properly litigated in 1913, in Kiev, Russia, and ended in acquittal, despite the obvious anti-Semitism of some jurors. ("Score one for civilization...")
 Nevertheless, 20th century allegations that the Jews secretly controlled the world, largely through the banking systems, which medieval moneylending allowed them to get in on early, supposedly substantiated by “The Protocols”, could not be converted or proven away.
 What is difficult to discern is equally hard to disprove as to verify.
 By virtue of this epistemological trick, European anti-Semitism completed its long, multi-stage journey from primitive, religious and tribal to modern, zoological and eliminationist.